sandewt/module-mod_logged_plus/README.md

 # module-mod_logged_plus
-Module for Joomla! with extension of functionality.
+Module for Joomla! with extension of functionality

 **Control Panel**
 ![mod_logged](https://user-images.githubusercontent.com/9271775/29978494-c83f5304-8f41-11e7-85fa-1cde8b79467e.png)

 The drawing let's see the 'old' and the 'new' module funtionality.

+The module mod_logged becomes mod_logged_plus.

 This program is still UNDER CONSTRUCTION and WITHOUT ANY WARRANTY.